mawasielewski/process-modelling-diagrams/README.md

 - Class diagram: full OOP design with inheritance, interfaces, associations and multiplicities
 - Sequence diagram: card cancellation flow showing object interactions and conditional logic

-### DMAIC Process Model - Portfolio Risk Analysis (Personal Project)
-BPMN diagram modelling the five-stage DMAIC methodology applied in the Portfolio Risk Analysis project, mapping the process from problem definition through to monitoring and control.

 ## Note
 These diagrams were produced as part of academic coursework and self-directed portfolio projects.
 All designs are original work.